scottillogical/db_sync/README.md

 Instead of going through a very time-consuming database dump and load process, you can use this gem instead.

 It works by dumping certain tables you want into some yaml files in db/data.
 You can then easily load them into your database.
-You can also use them as a way to seed certain tables on new systems.
+Optionally, one can use them to seed certain tables on new systems.

 ## Installation